 Dean of Admissions [Massachusetts Institute of Technology].

-And despite her assurance that I was a terrific student, I felt so heartsick for being rejected by MIT that I had trouble getting out of bed the following morning.
-It was as though the institutions I had attended and the exams I had taken hadn't prepared me for that first major setback in my life.
+And despite her assurance that I was a terrific student, I was considerably distressed after reading the letter which was why I had trouble getting out of bed the following morning.
+It was as though the schools I had attended and the exams I had taken hadn't prepared me for that first major setback in my life.